machurch/CookingTimeAnalysis/README.md

 ## NMAR Analysis

-I believe that the `'rating'` column of `'combo'` is likely NMAR because it is up to the person leaving the review to decide whether or not they want to rate the recipe.
-People who don't feel strongly about a recipe probably won't feel the need to go out of their way and rate it.
-One aspect of the review that could have a relationship with the `'rating'` column is the age of the user.
-Users who are retirement age may have more time on their hands to leave reviews, therefore making the `'rating'` column MAR.
-Since I don't have access to ages, however, I will assume that the `'rating'` column is NMAR.
+I believe that the `'review'` column of `'combo'` is likely NMAR because it is up to the person who made the recipe whether or not to leave a review.
+People who don't feel strongly about a recipe probably won't feel the need to go out of their way and review it.
+One characteristic of the user that could have a relationship with the `'review'` column is their age.
+Users who are retirement age may have more time on their hands to leave reviews, therefore making the `'review'` column MAR.
+Since I don't have access to ages, however, I will assume that the `'review'` column is NMAR.

-# Missingness Dependency
+## Missingness Dependency

-Missingness in the blank column is dependent on blank and not dependent on blank.
+I want to see if missingness in the `'ratings'` column is dependent on these two columns: `'n_steps'`, and `'minutes'`.

+### Number of Ingredients

+To see if the mean number of steps it takes to prepare a recipe is significantly different when the rating is missing I came up with the following hypotheses:
+**Null Hypothesis:** The mean number of steps in a recipe is the same when the rating is missing vs. not missing.
+**Alternate Hypothesis:** The mean number of steps in a recipe is different when the rating is missing vs. not missing.
+Here is a histogram of the generated mean number of steps compared to the true mean number of steps when the rating is missing:
+<iframe
+  src="assets/steps_ratings.html"
+  width="800"
+  height="300"
+  frameborder="0"
+></iframe>
+As you can see from the plot, the observed mean is greater than all of the generated values leading to a p-value of 0.
+Since the p-value is 0, I reject the null hypothesis and conclude that the number of steps in a recipe likely depends on whether the recipe received a rating or not.